-All Player Terminals shall conform at a minimum to the requirements of this Section 5.0.
+All Player Terminals shall conform at a minimum to the requirements of this Section 5.

 - 5.1 Use as a Stand-Alone Gambling Device Prohibited.
-No Player Terminal shall be capable of being used as a stand-alone unit for the purposes of engaging in any gambling game, including but not limited to the lottery games described in this compact, or in any other way prohibited in this Appendix. - 5.2 Features.
-Player Terminals shall include the following features: - 5.2.1 Operation through the Cashless Transaction System; - 5.2.2 One or more of the following: A video monitor, electro-mechanical display, printer, graphics and signage, provided that slot machine-type spinning reel mechanisms are prohibited in mechanical form or, prior to commencing the process of revealing an Electronic Scratch Ticket, in video display form; and - 5.2.3 One or more of the following: electronic buttons, touch screen capability, and a mechanical, electro-mechanical or electronic means of activating the game and providing player input, including a means for making player selections and choices in games, provided that slot machine-type handles are prohibited.
+No Player Terminal shall be capable of being used as a stand-alone unit for the purposes of engaging in any gambling game, including but not limited to the lottery games described in this Compact, or in any other way prohibited in this Appendix. - 5.2 Features.
+Player Terminals shall include the following features: - 5.2.1 Operation either through the Cashless Transaction System, or through means for accepting cash (coins, tokens or paper currency) for conversion into Game Play Credits, which can then activate participation in the game, provided the insertion of cash will not alone activate the game and such use of cash is in accordance with section 5.15; - 5.2.2 One or more of the following: A video monitor, electro-mechanical display, printer, graphics and signage, provided that slot machine-type spinning reel mechanisms are prohibited in mechanical form; and

-- 5.3 Non-Volatile Backup Memory Required.
-A non-volatile backup memory or its equivalent shall be maintained in a secure compartment on each Player Terminal for the purpose of storing and preserving a redundant set of critical data which has been error checked in accordance with this Appendix, and which data shall include, at a minimum, the following Player Terminal information: - 5.3.1 Electronic Meters required by this Appendix; - 5.3.2 Recall of all wagers and other information associated with the last ten (10) Electronic Scratch Ticket plays and the last ten (10) On-Line Lottery Games played; and - 5.3.3 Error conditions that may have occurred on the Player Terminal. - 5.4 On/Off Switch.
+- 5.2.3 One or more of the following: electronic buttons, touch screen capability, and a mechanical, electro-mechanical or electronic means of activating the game and providing player input, including a means for making player selections and choices in games, provided that slot machine-type handles are prohibited. - 5.3 Non-Volatile Backup Memory Required.
+A non-volatile backup memory or its equivalent shall be maintained in a secure compartment on each Player Terminal for the purpose of storing and preserving a redundant set of critical data which has been error checked in accordance with this Appendix, and which data shall include, at a minimum, the following Player Terminal information: - 5.3.1 Electronic Meters required by this Appendix; - 5.3.2 Recall of all wagers and other information associated with the last ten (10) Electronic Scratch Ticket plays and the last ten (10) On-line Lottery Games played; - 5.3.3 Error conditions that may have occurred on the Player Terminal; and - 5.3.4 Recall of the last twenty five (25) cash or cash equivalent deposits. - 5.4 On/Off Switch.
 An on/off switch that controls the electrical current that supplies power to the Player Terminal must be located in a secure place that is readily accessible within the interior of the Player Terminal. - 5.5 Static Discharge/Interference.
 The operation of each Player Terminal must not be adversely compromised or affected by static discharge, liquid spills, or electromagnetic interference. - 5.6 Accounting Meters.
 A Player Terminal must have electronic accounting meters which have tally totals to a minimum of eight (8) digits and be capable of rolling over when the maximum value of at least 99,999,999 is reached.
 The Player Terminal must provide a means for on-demand display of the electronic meters via a key switch or other secure method on the exterior of the machine.
-Electronic meters on each Player Terminal for each of the following data categories for Electronic Scratch Ticket games and On-line Lottery Games are required: - 5.6.1 Credits, or equivalent monetary units, wagered on a cumulative basis on that terminal;
+Electronic meters on each Player Terminal for each of the following data categories for Electronic Scratch Ticket games and On-line Lottery Games are required in compliance with Section 7.1.9: